Module leader: Professor Catherine Hewitt

 You will be guided through a range of standard statistical techniques starting with frequency distributions, and means and standard deviations.
 We will then move on to the principles of confidence intervals and significance tests, and to specific methods for calculating these for different types of data.
 Methods include the comparison of means using Normal and t methods, comparison of proportions using chi-squared tests, relative risks and odds ratios, correlation and regression, and the analysis of time to event (survival) data.
 Multiple, logistic, and Cox regression are all described.
 Special attention is paid to the conditions under which the techniques may or not may be applied.
 The course is about understanding, not calculation.

 Understanding Clinical Statistics can be taken as a course in understanding statistics for those who already know the mechanics, as a first course in statistics, or as a refresher course.
-The course is taught by distance learning with an optional weekly tutorial in person.
+The course is taught by distance learning.
 Attendance is required only for the assessment.

 Follow the link for further details of Understanding Clinical Statistics - HEA00005M